Prescriptions

 We do not take repeat prescription requests over the phone or email

-Please allow 48 working hours for prescriptions to be processed and ready for collection.
+Please allow 48 working hours for prescriptions to be processed and ready for collection from your nominated pharmacy.

 You can usually collect your prescription from the pharmacy 3 to 5 working days after you have ordered it.